 Echo

 The girl giggled.
 She knew she was supposed to be a grown-up, almost done studying and about to start serious jobs at serious companies, but right now she had discovered an echo effect which enabled her to shout and feel like being in an awesome mountain rage while doing it.
-The echo bounced back and fourth, as if hitting the massive palace in which King Louis XV held his leisurely parties to the left, then a naked cliff not unlike the Carstensz Pyramid which the legendary expedition surrounding Inkiriwang scaled a few years prior to the right.
-It was a grandiouse echo, and she didn’t even had to leave her computer to get it.
+The echo bounced back and… Continue reading Echo

 Crossroads on the Bridge

 She was standing on the bridge connecting her island to the next.
 She stood there, like someone at a crossroads without a map in a foreign city, confused.
 Even though it just was a single path forwards she had to take.
 Even though the bridge was brightly lit, and dawn just around the corner.
-Even though she knew she couldn’t stay with her mom any longer.
+Even… Continue reading Crossroads on the Bridge

 The Jeweler’s Party Planner

 “This isn’t happening to me”, thought the party planner as he tripped over the wire in the ball room for the third time, falling into the mirror again.
-The first two times, he just left some nasty finger print streaks and scratches across the mirror which King Louis XV once owned, but this third time was too much for the old thing.
-It burst into a hundred pieces.
+The first two times, he just left some nasty finger print streaks and scratches across the mirror which King Louis XV once owned, but this third time… Continue reading The Jeweler’s Party Planner

 The Katzenjammer

 The cat was bored.
 Every day it’d lounge around, not a worry to be seen, every night it’d bounce around, only to get scolded by just its owner.
 What little had it achieved in life?
 Thrown down a single flower pot and a cup, before the owners stopped leaving easy prey laying around?
-Lay on a keyboard while they were trying to work?
-But don’t all cats do that?
-It had seen others outside, roaming around freely, stealing fish from the fishermen, pooping on it’s neighbors lawn, it even had seen a cat skate, which had gotten the attention of everyone.
+Lay on… Continue reading The Katzenjammer

 The Fat Rat